-Elastic Kubernetes Service (EKS) allows you to enable services in a cluster to access internet by configuring the NAT Gateway and route table.
+TKE Serverless allows services in a cluster to access the internet by configuring the NAT Gateway and route table.
 This document guides you through the configuration.

-Creating an NAT gateway
+Creating a NAT gateway

-- 1. Log in to the Tencent Cloud VPC console and click NAT Gateway on the left sidebar. - 2.
-On the NAT Gateway page, click +Create. - 3.
-In the pop-up Create NAT Gateway window, create an NAT gateway in the same region and same VPC as the EKS cluster.
+- 1. Log in to the Tencent Cloud VPC console and click NAT Gateway in the left sidebar. - 2.
+On the NAT gateway page, click +Create. - 3.
+In the pop-up Create NAT gateway window, create a NAT gateway in the same region and same VPC as the TKE Serverless cluster.
 For more information, see Getting Started.

-Creating a route table for the NAT gateway
+Creating a route table pointing to the NAT gateway

-- 1. On the left sidebar, click Route Table to go to the Route Table management page. - 2.
-On the Route Table management page, click +Create. - 3.
-In the pop-up Create Route Table window, create a route table in the same region and same VPC as the EKS cluster, as shown in the figure below:
+- 1. On the left sidebar, click Route Table to go to the Route table management page. - 2.
+On the Route table management page, click +Create. - 3.
+In the pop-up Create route table window, create a route table in the same region and same VPC as the TKE Serverless cluster.